ironbar/orangutan/reports/04_Modeling.md

 * size of badgoals
 I will place two GoodGoalMulti on both sides of the wall and the start position of the agent will be random.

+I have also prepared levels for RedHouse.
+I'm happy because I believe this is the only viable way to try to improve my current score on leaderboard.
+I have to create richer arenas to train a better agent.

+The model 094 which was trained on walls does not perform better on walls tests.
+The model 095 that has been trained also on red houses is no better.

+#### More flexible model architecture

+I have the intuition that using the same mlp encoding for visual perception and speed observations does not have any sense and it's probably harming the model.
+My idea is to improve the model configuration so I can solve this problem and others in the future with minimal changes.

+  PPOPolicy(trainer_params)
+  PPOModel(h_size, normalize, use_recurrent, num_layers, visual_encoding_conf)
+  LearningModel(m_size, normalize, use_recurrent)

+The idea is to simplify the interface by using a simple "architecture" parameter with all the information inside.
+I will be doing changes and launching trainings to verify that it works correctly.

+I have implemented the changes and now it will be quite easier to add more parameters and variations to the architecture.
+The create_dc_actor_critic function receives as input the whole architecture, so this enables to add more parameters easily on demand.
+I will probably just need to modify models.py script.

+I'm going to train two models: one with a smaller vector encoding and one that does not use mlp for visual encoding.

 ### Results

 The first model trained with incorrect arena configuration achieves a score of 25 on food category after